section-engineering-education/engineering-education/content/articles/getting-started-with-streams-in-java/index.md

   - url: /engineering-education/getting-started-with-streams-in-java/hero.png
     alt: Getting Started with Streams in Java cover image
 ---
-Streams are one of Java's powerful features that allow developers to process data collection declaratively, making code clean and concise.
+Streams are one of Java's powerful features that allow developers to process data collection declaratively, making code cleaner and concise.
 <!--more-->
 A stream is a collection of objects piped together to generate a particular outcome.
-Streams are created from either collection, arrays, or an arbitrary number of objects.
+We create streams from either a collection, arrays, or an arbitrary number of objects.

 ### Prerequisites
 For this tutorial, the reader should have: